notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Here's a more detailed description of what happens for *RightClick* > **Copy Selected Line(s)**:

 First, if the user makes a selection of text in the **Search results** window and copies it this way, only the lines of text touched (even partially) by the selection are part of the copy.
 All other text with information about the search (pathname, line number, etc.) is *not* copied, even if part of the selection.
-Secondly, if there is no active selection when the *RightClick* > **Copy Selected Line(s)** is invoked, results depend upon what exactly is under the cursor during the *RightClick*:
+Secondly, if there is no active selection when the *RightClick* > **Copy Selected Line(s)** is invoked, results depend upon what exactly is under the mouse cursor during the *RightClick*:

 | *RightClick* item     | What gets copied when *RightClick* > **Copy Selected Line(s)** is run |
 |-----------------------|-----------------------------------------------------------------------------------------------------|